bhuvnesh/javascript30/01-Drum-Kit/README.md

-You can access the project at - <a target="_new" href="http://bhuvneshdev.com/javascript30/01-Drum-Kit/"> Go to Project</a>
+You can access this project at - <a href="http://bhuvneshdev.com/javascript30/01-Drum-Kit/"> Go to Project</a>